The best free antivirus software

 1. Avira Free Antivirus

-Fast, effective and free - the best antivirus software money can't buy
+Fast, effective and free - quite simply the best free antivirus software there is

 It's not the glossiest package, and the install process is a bit pre-emptive, with Windows 10 repeatedly shouting at us to update Avira before it had even finished making its way onto our test machine, but we're inclined to blame Microsoft for the latter glitch.
 Overall, brilliant.